 It's been a while—two years, in fact—since we last considered the Autoblow, a device designed to simulate the experience of a blowjob.
-But the makers of this dick-sucking robot are back in my inbox with their latest brainchild: The Automoblow, an accessory for using the Autoblow in a self-driving car.
+But the makers of this dick-sucking robot are back in my inbox with their latest brainchild: The Automoblow, an accessory for the Autoblow for using it in a self-driving car.

-It's a swinging piece of scaffolding that cradles the Autoblow on one end and hooks into a cupholder on the other.
+It's a swinging piece of scaffolding that attaches to the Autoblow on one end and hooks into a cupholder on the other.
 The scaffolding-arm is adjustable, to "accommodate men of all sizes," according to the website.

 "Great for busy executives who don't have enough time to masturbate at home," the site says.